mortadaNotGenius/Sparta-Client/README.md

 J - This problem is similar to Mac.
 Different operating systems work differently. you can find a possible solution here: https://www.wikihow.com/Can-Linux-Run-Exe

+11 - The Robot Not working How i can fix it?
+(K)

+K - You Can fix The Robot by Clicking on the "Clean" button, You will find this button on Sparta, If that does not work Click Ctrl+Q 3 times or more,

+Another solution is to close The Client and opened again.
+If that not work You need to close all your windows applications.

 #                                                 license and rules of use :